 Most car accidents are caused by someone's avoidable negligence.
 Where a driver has "rear-ended" your car and caused injuries the neglect is clear and responsibility rests with the driver behind.
 There are few exceptions to this rule, but the law presumes the driver of the car hitting the one ahead was negligent.
 Additionally, where another driver has driven through a stop sign or red traffic signal and collided with your car the party violating your right of way is at fault.
 Finally, if a driver turns left in front of your vehicle causing a collision that left-turning driver is almost always at fault.
 These are just some of the types of accidents we all encounter on the busy roadways of Orange County.
 While they all seem relatively cut and dry, they can become complicated when insurance companies do their best to defend their careless drivers.

 What to Do After a Car Accident to Protect Your Rights

-Insurance companies and defense attorneys for careless drivers will often argue (if they can't challenge responsibility) that the collision was not enough to have caused any injury.
+Insurance companies and defense attorneys for careless drivers will often argue (if they can't really challenge responsibility) that the collision was not enough to have caused any injury.
 For example, they may conveniently focus on the damage done to the victim's car if it does not appear that substantial.
-Sometimes a strong bumper or trailer hitch will protect the rear of a car from substantial damage while causing considerable crumpling and damage to "rear-ending" car.
+Sometimes a strong bumper or trailer hitch will protect the rear of a car from substantial damage while causing considerable crumpling and damage to the "rear-ending" car.
 The insurance company or attorney will then try to focus on the injured party's car while ignoring the sometimes catastrophic damage to the at-fault driver's vehicle.
 Pictures of BOTH vehicles after an accident can go a long way to defeating such arguments.
 In addition, much weight is given to the cost of repair to the involved vehicles, and that is why it is terribly important to make sure all damage sustained in an accident is brought to the attention of the repair facility.